genesiscloud/genesis-cloud-inference-articles/art01.md

 cd ~/transit
 ```

-Upon the successful installation, we recommend to reboot your instance by stoppong and starting it
+Upon the successful installation, we recommend rebooting your instance by stopping and starting it
-from Genesis Cloud Web console.
+from the Genesis Cloud Web console.

-We strongly advice to take time and study [CUDA EULA](https://docs.nvidia.com/cuda/eula/index.html)
+We strongly advise to take time and study [CUDA EULA](https://docs.nvidia.com/cuda/eula/index.html)
 available by the reference on this page.

 To validate CUDA installation, type the command: